muan/submarine/readme.md

 - `{{{ content }}}` markdown converted to HTML
 - `{{ previous }}` file name of the previous page
 - `{{ next }}` file name of the next page

+Note that currently submarine does not support separate asset files, so please include the styles and scripts in the HTML template.

 ## License